PlanterApp/planter_blog/content/posts/soil-amendments/index.md

 ### Manure or Guano

 Depending on exactly *what* you're getting this amendment from, the results can vary wildly.
-If you use Bat Guano, it is a fast acting and very concentrated fertilizer with a lot of phosphor.
+If you use bat guano, it is a fast acting and very concentrated fertilizer with a lot of phosphor.
 On the other hand, livestock manure is a slower-release fertilizer mainly providing nitrogen, and can help the soil's ability to hold water.